-- For further guidance, you could discuss the issue with the Head teacher.
+- For further guidance, you could discuss the issue with the Principal.

-How will St. Anne’s Catholic Primary School let me know if they have concerns about my child’s learning?
+How will St. Anne’s Catholic Academy let me know if they have concerns about my child’s learning?

 - If your child is identified as not making progress in a particular subject as part of our half termly assessments, the class teacher or SENDCo may initially have an informal chat with you to discuss concerns that they may have.

 - Further to this, they could make a phone call home or invite you into school for a meeting to discuss this with you in more detail and to list any concerns that you may also have.